KasiramSayee/Infin/README.md

 ## How It Works

-### Engine 1 — Policy Pay
+### Engine 1:- Policy Pay - Expected Earnings Forecast (ML-Based)

 Each worker's weekly premium is computed individually from their verified platform earnings and their zone's historical disruption rate.

-## Expected Earnings Forecast (ML-Based)

-Instead of using a simple average, InFin predicts each worker’s expected daily earnings using a time-series forecasting model.
+Instead of using a simple average, we predict each worker’s expected daily earnings using a time-series forecasting model.

-### Why this matters
 Gig worker income is highly variable:
 - Weekends have higher demand
 - Weather disruptions reduce earnings
 - Seasonal patterns affect delivery volume

-Using a static average would lead to inaccurate pricing and payouts.
+Therefore, using a static average would lead to inaccurate pricing and payouts.

 ### Model Approach
 We use a time-series model (Exponential Smoothing) trained on: